Eloisole/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

-Eloi Sole, Python 3, NumPy, and pandas installed using Anaconda
+Eloi Sole Benaiges, Python 3, NumPy, and pandas installed using Anaconda